gnomikos/BGPblend/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [GNU AGPLv3](LICENSE).
 All code in this repository belongs to Georgios Nomikos unless otherwise stated.